 Refer to the Specifications of the Camera Link Interface Standard for Digital Cameras and Frame Grabbers manual for more information about Camera Link cables.
 This manual is available on several Web sites, including the Automated Imaging Association Web site at www.machinevisiononline.org.

-Figure A-1 illustrates the 3M Camera Link cable.
+The following figure illustrates a Camera Link cable.

-Figure A-1.
+Figure 3-2.
 Camera Link Cable

 Ordering Information